Marble Hill, Manhattan: Shopping mall

-The River Plaza, a shopping mall located on 40 West 225th Street between Broadway and Exterior Street and overlooking the Harlem River, opened in August 2004.
+River Plaza, a shopping mall located on 40 West 225th Street between Broadway and Exterior Street and overlooking the Harlem River, opened in August 2004.
 It is the commercial center for Marble Hill.
 It cost $90 million and has a floor area of 235000 ft2.
 The mall, which has an open-air format in which the passageways between stores are outdoors, has a 640-space parking lot on the roof.
 In 2002, before construction, developers purchased adjacent land from six owners, with the largest building on these lots being a deteriorating, 3 1/2-floor, 326,000 ft2 warehouse owned by NewYork–Presbyterian Hospital.
 Since the building could not be renovated cheaply enough, it was demolished.
 The mall was built on a foundation of soft soil and a shallow water table, so builders had to place 1,500 concrete-capped steel piles into the soil.
 The finished building was designed to retain views of landmarks like the George Washington Bridge and the Empire State Building.